Cultivating a Mind of Radical Trust—Sangha Week

-Six-day residential sesshin at Tassajara led by Central Abbot Tenzen David Zimmerman, centered on zazen and study of the Xin Xin Ming ('Trust in Mind').
-Days include morning and evening zazen, work practice, communal meals, and group Dharma study.
-Waitlist only.
+Six-day residential sesshin at Tassajara led by Central Abbot Tenzen David Zimmerman, exploring trust and mind through the Xin Xin Ming poem.
+Daily zazen, liturgical services, work practice, and Dharma study.

 About this retreat